Frequently Asked Questions

 What is WSDOT's role?

 WSDOT provides technical assistance to jurisdictions and employers to get their programs up and running.
 WSDOT maintains 17 years of CTR data that jurisdictions and other agencies use for planning.
-WSDOT also staffs the CTR Board.
+WSDOT also staffs the TDM Executive Board.

 The governor-appointed CTR Board directs overall policy and funding for the program and reports to the Legislature every two years on how the program is working.
 The board represents diverse perspectives of citizens, businesses, state agencies, transit agencies and jurisdictions around the state.